 No!
 There's still one thing to worry about merging.
 You see, there's a little first-world problem that you only face when you have a lot of developers working on the same project – a natural flaw with how git works.
 This is coincidentally something we already talked about: Merge Queues are an important tool to prevent your main branch from breaking.
 Make sure to check that article out if you haven't had the chance!

 So far, we’ve looked at some of the more tangible tools you and your team can leverage to reduce release anxiety.
 But there’s a whole other dimension to successfully navigating these waters.
-Take a quick breather and we’ll soon continue with Part II, looking at the other half of avoiding release anxiety: how to communicate and collaborate with your team in a way that won’t cause misunderstandings and extra stress.
+Take a quick breather and then read part II, which looks at the other half of avoiding release anxiety: how to communicate and collaborate with your team in a way that won’t cause misunderstandings and extra stress.